ShabaniLab/summer_qcamp/projects/lab/sample-holder-pcb-design.md

 Currently the daughterboard provides access to 24 DC lines and 6 RF lines and does not have any space to solder SMC components.
-The goal is to design a board fitting as many components as possible on the top layer (see below) while respecting the following constraints:
+The goal is to design a board that fits as many components as possible on the top layer (see below) while respecting the following constraints:

 - the position of contacts on the bottom layer must remain identical (to connect to the motherboard).
-- the board should be extended to be as wide as the motherboard but has to remain of the same size in the long axis of the motherboard
+- the board should be extended to be as wide as the motherboard but has to remain the same size in the long axis of the motherboard
 - The central sample space should be reduced to a 7x7 mm square.

 The improvements we are targeting are the following: